OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/activecontrol-property.md

 ## Remarks

 The **ActiveControl** property is read-only and is set when you select a control in the interface.
-You can use **ActiveControl** as a substitute for the control name when setting properties or calling methods.
+Use **ActiveControl** as a substitute for the control name when setting properties or calling methods.

 ## See also